 The new 5th Saeima, continuing the link with the pre-war parliaments of Latvia, elected Guntis Ulmanis the new President of the Republic of Latvia in 1993.
 Re-elected in 1996, President Ulmanis was followed by Dr. Vaira Vike-Freiberga.
 Dr. Vike-Freiberga was elected as President in 1999 and re-elected for a second term in 2003.
 Dr. Valdia Zalters was President from July 2007 to July 2011 followed by Mr. Andris Berzins, who served from July 2011 to July 2015.
 Mr. Raimonds Vejonis is the current President of Latvia and assumed office on July 8, 2015 as Latvia's 5th President since regaining independence in 1990 and the 9th President since Latvia proclaimed its independence in November 1918.
 For more information about the President of Latvia, please visit www.president.lv.

 In Latvia's parliamentary democracy, the President appoints a Prime Minister (who must be approved by the Saeima) and signs laws into power.
 Mr. Māris Kučinskis is the current Prime Minister.
+The next general election is scheduled for October 2018.
 For more information about the current Latvian government please visit www.mk.gov.lv.